aguirrealvaro/aguirrealvaro/README.md

 ### To Do:

-- radix dialog on mobile menu
+- radix dialog on mobile menu (if not, overflow scroll on mobile mneu)
 - review useclient childrens
 - context menu on logo: home page, copy svg, projects
 - replace rq with server actions